sqlitecloud/sdk/PROTOCOL.md

 The null type is encoded just as `_ `, which is just the underscore character followed by the ` ` space character.

 ### SCSP Compression
-Only Rowset can be compressed and the format is `%LEN COMPRESSED UNCOMPRESSED BUFFER`.
+Any value can be compressed and the format is `%LEN COMPRESSED UNCOMPRESSED BUFFER`.
 Compression is used ONLY if client notify the server that it supports compression with a dedicated command.
 Compression is performed using the high performance LZ4 algorithm (https://github.com/lz4/lz4).
 The whole command is built by six parts:
 1. The single `%` character
 2. LEN is a string representation of total command length
 3. A single space is used to separate LEN from EXPANDED
 4. COMPRESSED is a string representation of the compressed BUFFER size
 5. UNCOMPRESSED is a string representation of the uncompressed BUFFER size
-6. BUFFER can be a **SCSP Rowset** or a **SCSP Rowset chunk**.
+6. BUFFER can be any SCSP value

 ### SCSP Command
 The format is `^LEN COMMAND`.
 The whole command is built by four parts: